MostafaEshra/AMIT-C-Project/README.md

 # Student Database Management System (SDB)

 This project is a Student Database Management System implemented in C, using a doubly linked list to store and manage student records.
 It allows users to add, view, list, check, and delete student entries.
 The system provides a simple console-based interface and several features for handling student data entries.
+It is part of the Embedded C course in the AMIT Embedded Systems Diploma.

 ---